pub-calculator-io/rental-property-calculator/readme.md

-# Rental Property Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Rental Property Calculator Widget for WordPress

 Free rental property calculator that uses the formula NPV = [CF^1 / (1 + R^1)] - PC.
 A rental ROI calculator that helps analyze and compare investment rental properties.